 Different set of management services may be used for the interoperability between different players.
-Figure 5.x -1 illustrates an example showing the MnSs may be used, using the MnS flexibility.
+Figure 5.5 -1 illustrates an example showing the MnSs may be used, using the MnS flexibility.
 These players can be PLMM Organizations (e.g., Operator A, Operator B) and enterprise customers (e.g., Vertical).
 The interoperability in a multiple players scenario supported by using management services includes:

 a) Interoperability within systems of a single PLMN Organisation